-Scamming seniors is a widespread problem and “business” in the UK.
+Scamming seniors is a widespread problem and “business” in today’s time.

 Scams that begin on the Internet are growing more common among this demographic as well, especially as Internet-savvy people get older.
-During the coronavirus epidemic, online fraud nearly quadrupled, with more than £750 million lost to fraudsters in the first half of 2021.
-In fact, an elder in England and Wales becomes a victim of fraud every 40 seconds, according to a new Age UK report.
+During the coronavirus epidemic, online fraud nearly quadrupled, with more than $924 million USD lost to fraudsters in the first half of 2021.
+In fact, an elder in becomes a victim of fraud every 40 seconds.

 Far too many elderly people fall victim to scams, but it’s not their fault.
 This population is largely trustworthy and made up of financially fruitful people whose cognition may have decreased due to varying ailments.